The Beginning of District 1199NM

 In the summer of 1974, poor working conditions at St Vincent hospital in Santa Fe incited a group of nurses to organize a nurses' club.
 This group of nurses’ voices has evolved into an influential union whose voice now resounds throughout the Rio Grande Valley and New Mexico.
 District 1199NM has become an institution that provides for unity, camaraderie, and, most of all, social action.

-In 1974 a group of RNs, lead by Billie Rose and Annette “Pete” Kingsbury met every day at lunch to discuss how bad the working conditions at St. Vincent had become.
+In 1974, a group of RNs, led by Billie Rose and Annette “Pete” Kingsbury met every day at lunch to discuss how bad the working conditions at St. Vincent had become.
 These nurses decided to have a meeting to organize an RN club in an attempt to develop policies that would improve patient care at St. Vincent Hospital.

 Amongst issues that concerned patient care, the nurses had complaints about the working conditions.
 Conditions such as no weekends off unless you had worked 14 consecutive days, no paid maternity leave, no wage increase for tenure or experience, poor shift differentials, and lack of notice in schedule postings, and changes.
 Overall, the working conditions had left the nurses feeling overworked and unable to provide the best standard of patient care.